Los Angeles wooden arbor, pergola, patio cover, fence, deck, driveway gate, entry gate, garden gate, tree house and play house designer and builder.

 Knowing Who Is Giving You A Bid

 I also recommend that you make sure you are dealing only with licensed and bonded contractors.
 This ensures that they have passed a basic test about their specific trade and, more importantly, it gives you a way to check on them.
 To verify the status of a California contractor, just find out his or her license number (it should be included on every piece of marketing) and visit the The California Contractors State License Board page and enter the number.
-My California Contractor license number is 701028 and it appears next to my phone number on every page on my web site.
+My California Contractor license number is 701028 and it appears at the bottom of every page on my web site.

 Getting Bids For The Same Project

 You also want to make sure that you give the same project description and building requirements to each person working up an estimate.
-Often homeowners find they learn something from each person they talk to, so the design and requirements change or get fine tuned each time.
-The end result is that, even though the estimates sound like the same building project, the homeowner is comparing apples to oranges instead of apples to apples.
+Often homeowners find they learn something from each person they talk to, so the design and requirements change or evolve.
+The end result is that, even though the estimates sound like the same building project, the first estimate may not reflect the project estimated in the last one.
 So, you want to make sure that every contractor is bidding on building the exact same project and that the details are the same: materials, size, location, use, and style as well as less often talked about things like how long it will take to build and what kind of maintenance it will require.

 Having All The Decision Makers Involved

-It is also important to have every person who will be participating in making decisions there for the initial meeting.
-That allows everyone to be involved early and provide input into the design concept, as well as evaluate the potential builder.
-Even if your neighbors are not paying for part of the project, if it involves their property line or view, it is a good idea to include them in the discussion so their concerns can be addressed.
+It is also important to have every person who will be participating in making decisions or paying there for the initial meeting.
+This allows everyone to be involved early ... so everyone can have input into the design concept, voice their design vetoes and evaluate the potential builders.
+Even if your neighbors are not paying for part of the project, if it involves their property line or view, it is a good idea to include them in the discussion so their concerns can be addressed early.
+It can get costly retrofitting a design in the middle or end of building to keep peace with the neighbors.

 Knowing Your Budget Range

-Finally, before you start getting estimates, have a good idea of what your project should cost and the price range (basic, custom or high end) you are interested in.
-Then get estimates from the contractors or handymen who build in that price range.
-Already knowing the ballpark price for a project will save you and the contractors you call a lot of time.
-You don't have to schedule appointments just to get a ballpark price and you can use the knowledge to red flag builders who are submitting very high bids or underbidding to get your business.
+Finally, before you start getting estimates, it is essential to have a good idea of what your project should cost and the price range (basic, custom or high end) you are interested in.
+Then get estimates from the contractors or handymen who can build in that price range.
+Already knowing the ballpark price for a project saves you and the contractors you call a lot of time, frustration and headaches.
+Knowing your price range lets you red flag builders who are overcharging you by submitting very high bids or giving you an unrealistically low bid to get your business.

-It is also good to know ahead of time your ideal budget range and your high end number.
+It is also good to know ahead of time your ideal budget range and your maximum number.
 Why?
 Because for many homeowners, this is the first time they have the opportunity to have something truly custom built that reflects their personal tastes and preferences.
 Once the ideas start rolling, it is easy to come up with design concepts that far exceed what you really want to spend.
+Having a solid budget and communicating it helps keep everyone's feet on the ground and avoid design options that lead to sticker shock.
+For example, the choice of wood can double the cost of a project.

-Reputable builders can also work within a budget or give you options based on how much you want to ideally spend.
+Reputable professional builders can work within a budget and give you options and discuss trade offs based on how much you want to realistically spend.

 Get A Detailed Estimate